marcgenesis/broadcast/README.md

  * action (string)
  * once (boolean - optional)

-Returns a boolean (true for success, false for failure). *Listen* adds the supplied listener to the supplied message using the specified action.
+Returns a boolean (true for success, false for failure). *listen* adds the supplied listener to the supplied message using the specified action.
 When the message is broadcasted, the action - or method - will be called on the listener. *Once* is optional, and we recommend not to use it directly - see *listen_once* below.

+**NOTE**: The method associated with the action requires one parameter that will receive a dictionary containing the parameters.
+See *send* below.

 #### listen_once(message, listener, action)